Wood species

 photo source: en.wikipedia.org

-The tree grows up to 20-30 m, rarely taller than that.
-When young it has a tall, straight trunk with smooth greenish-grey bark and thin branches that do not form a crown.
-At maturity it forms an arching crown with crooked branches, and the bark darkens and cracks.
+The tree grows to 20-30 m, rarely taller than that.
+When young it has a tall, straight trunk with smooth, greenish gray bark and thin branches that do not form a crown.
+At maturity it forms an arched crown with crooked branches, and the bark darkens and cracks.
 It is planted to stabilize river banks and control flooding.
-The leaves are rich in nitrogen and those that fall to the ground and decompose are a very good fertiliser for the surrounding trees (nuc, brad or plop).
+The leaves are rich in nitrogen and those that fall to the ground and decompose are a very good fertilizer for surrounding trees (nuc, brad or plop).

 maple wood